-[Figure 27](#) describes the timings between the selected channel current and the analog feedback current.
-Current sense validation time pertains to stabilization time needed after turn-on.
-Current sense settling time pertains to the stabilization time needed after the load current changes while the output is continuously on or when another output signal is selected.
+The following figure describes the timings between the selected channel current and the analog feedback current.
+Current sense validation time pertains to stabilization time needed after turn on.
+Current sense settling time pertains to the stabilization time needed after the load current changes while the output is continuously on, or when another output signal is selected.

-Figure 27.
+Figure 26.
 Current sensing response time

 Internal circuitry limits the voltage of the CSNS pin when its sense resistor is absent.
-This feature prevents damage to other circuitry sharing that electrical node, such as a microcontroller pin, for example.
-Several devices from the 12XS6 family may be connected to one shared CSNS resistor.
+This feature prevents damage to other circuitry sharing that electrical node; such as a microcontroller pin.
+Several 12XS6 devices may be connected to one shared CSNS resistor.